 Stars may live for millions or even billions of years but they do not last forever.
+Students can learn more about how stars are composed of different light forms in the hands-on activity Building a Fancy Spectrograph.
 For a time, the star is held in balance as the expansive energy of nuclear fusion counteracts the contractive force of gravity that would tend to pull the gases of the star inward.
 When the fuel of a smaller star, like our Sun, begins to be used up, it starts to shrink and becomes a "white dwarf."
 When all the fuel is used, it does not shine any longer and becomes a "black dwarf."

 Larger stars have a different fate.
 They burn hotter and brighter for a longer time.
 Eventually nuclear fusion causes iron to form in the star.
 The iron absorbs energy, making the star like a ticking bomb that eventually explodes to become a "supernova."
 Depending on its size, it then becomes either a "neutron star" or a black hole.
 The largest stars become black holes after they explode, collapsing under the pressure of the tremendous gravity created by the massive object.